 The placement of the Medieval manor house was well chosen, as this was a defendible site on top of a high vantage point, with the River Irwell beneath.
 Standing close by the middle of Medieval Bury it was near to the central key features of the market place, the large market cross and the parish church.
 Other industries were located nearby – Butcher Lane (off the Rock) was the site of iron smelting.
 Medieval Bury had a market day every Friday (granted by royal charter) and fairs in April and September.

 To build Bury Castle, the moat from the preceding smaller manor house was remodeled- its original sloping sides were made vertical and lined with sandstone blocks.
-These were further strengthened by the addition of buttresses and this substantial masonry work can be seen today on visiting the site (see picture on the right).
+These were further strengthened by the addition of buttresses and this substantial masonry work can be seen today on visiting the site (see picture above).